DefinetlyNotAI/LLM_Data/README.md

 ## Introduction
 This repository contains various Python code snippets, questions, and research papers for AI training purposes.
-Its in raw format with raw source code, from many repositories - This can be used to train or supplement AI models
+It's in raw format with raw source code, from many repositories - This can be used to train or supplement AI models

 ## Getting Started
 To use this repository: